 I’ve also included this pdf poster with clickable links to guide their internet searches and direct students to the most useful websites.

-Purchase the resource bundle which includes printable posters, lesson presentation and the ‘Art & Design websites handout’, by clicking below.
-The download link will be sent to your Paypal email address.
-Or you can find it in my TES shop.
+Purchase the resource bundle which includes printable posters, lesson presentation and the ‘Art & Design websites handout’, by clicking through to the felt-tip-pen resources shop here.

 More LGBT history art resources